vaginessa/ESP-Wifi-Connect-wiki-DEUTSCH/Commands-structure.md

 ## Incoming commands

-Commands that app receives from devices are called incoming commands (or input commands).
+Commands that app receives from the device are called incoming commands (or input commands).

 ***